Dozen students trapped in coaching inst lift in Lucknow’s Hazratganj

 Twelve students –all aged between 19 and 21 years – were trapped inside the lift of a coaching institute at the New Janpath complex situated on Ashok Marg, Narhi, in the Hazratganj area of Lucknow, on Monday evening.

-“Students who were trapped inside the lift were rescued safely after 30 minutes,” said Mangesh Kumar, chief fire officer (CFO), Lucknow.
+“Students who were trapped inside the lift were rescued safely after an hour,” said Mangesh Kumar, chief fire officer (CFO), Lucknow.

 As soon as the lift got stuck, chaos reigned with people from the institute immediately calling up 112 after which the police and fire department immediately reached the site.